 Vancouver Formosa Academy will carry out the following drills:

-Prior to carrying out specific drills, all students and staff are educated about the nature of emergencies and the need for implementing procedures to respond to them effectively.
+Prior to carrying out specific drills, all students and staff will be educated about the nature of emergencies and the need for implementing procedures to respond to them effectively.
 Classroom discussion will include knowledge of the roles and responsibilities of all parties as well as understanding the overarching goals of the process.

 Drills will include variations such as taking alternate routes in the event that a usual route cannot be used.
 Other variations could include situations where students are not in the classroom, i.e., during lunch or class changes.